-Drifting Fish Aggregating Devices (dFAD) are widely used in purse seine tuna fisheries globally and are often lost or abandoned which can lead to marine pollution, entanglement of sensitive species and habitat damage.
-This study, which is an update from a recent scientific paper by Escalle et al. (2023), used data collected by fishery observers to investigate materials and designs used in dFAD construction over the last 13 years in the Western and Central Pacific Ocean.
+Drifting Fish Aggregating Devices (dFAD) are widely used in purse seine tuna fisheries globally.
+DFADs are often lost or abandoned by the fishing industry which can lead to marine pollution, entanglement of sensitive species and habitat damage.
+They are considered as a high-risk lost or abandoned fishing gear due to their common construction with long-lasting synthetic materials, including netting.
+This study used data collected by fishery observers to investigate materials and designs used in dFAD construction over the last 10 years in the Western and Central Pacific Ocean (WCPO).
 Results indicated that apart from bamboo, which is commonly used in dFAD rafts with other synthetic materials for buoyancy, very few natural materials are used.
-In the 2011-2023 period, dFADs are dominated by a mix of synthetic and natural (categories (cat.)
-II, IIb, III, IV and IVb; 57%); artificial (cat.
-V; 33%); or completely natural (cat.
-I; 9%) materials.
-However, several materials recorded by observers could either be synthetic or natural (e.g., cords, ropes, canvas, netting, sacks and bags) and additional information on their biodegradable nature is needed.
-The median depth of dFAD appendages was 50m, but information on their design is currently lacking due to the difficulties in observing them.
+The depth of dFAD appendages varied, with a median of 50 m.
 Most dFADs used netting of various mesh sizes in some aspect of their construction.
-A trend in dFADs without netting (8% in 2011-2019 and 12% in 2020-2023), as well as a slight decrease in the mesh size is identified since 2020.
-Currently a transition towards more environmentally friendly dFAD designs is being promoted through CMM 2019-01 and CMM 2021-01, including banning netting by 2024 and encouraging the use of natural materials, with scientific trials of biodegradable dFADs underway.
-However, the low observer coverage in 2020-2023 due to the COVID-19 pandemic, which has hopefully passed, has reduced the information available to investigate dFAD materials and designs and may have influenced the changes noted in this paper for the last few years.
-Additional years with higher observer coverage are therefore needed to confirm, or infirm, these trends.
-Nevertheless, this paper provides important baseline data to detect and monitor future changes in dFAD construction and materials in response to CMMs.
-It also highlights limitations to data collected by observers that will need to be improved to better monitor these changes.
+There is limited information to assess the uptake of lower entanglement risk dFAD designs.
+Transition towards more environmentally friendly dFAD designs is being promoted by management measures imposed by the Western and Central Pacific Fisheries Commission that include banning of netting by 2024 and encouraging the use of natural materials.
+Scientific trials are underway to support industry adoption of biodegradable dFAD materials.
+This paper provides important baseline data to detect and monitor future changes in dFAD construction and materials in response to management measures, and also highlights limitations to data collected by observers that will need to be improved to better monitor these changes.